menphina/Milvaneth/README.md

 如存在内容差异，以中文版本的 README 为准。

-# Open source policy

-Due to the possibility of abuse of related technologies, Milvaneth will adopt a semi-open source strategy:

-1. Dual-use components with no currently open sourced alternatives, such as memory analyzers and some other components, will have access restrictions on source code and may apply anti-reverse engineering measures on object code. (\*)

-2. Implementations of predictive or statistical algorithms, if any, will be open source if the algorithm itself has been made public.

-3. Components that do not meet the above criteria, such as packet analyzers and user interface parts, will be open source.

-(\*) Once an open source alternative appears, the corresponding component will be made public.
+# Status Quo

+For a variety of reasons, my overall personal situation has not been able to reach the baseline of operating this project as a public service independently.
+Therefore, it is decided to disclose the source code of this project for reference.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files to set up a free or charged service based on the modified or unmodified version of this project.

-Milvaneth's source code is expected to be released under the MIT/X11 license.
+Milvaneth's source code is released under the MIT/X11 license.

-# About the service

-Milvaneth service will be public available and free-to-use.
-It may accept donations after formal operation.

-Since players in CN region do not need to pay for the base game and expansion packs, and per-account cost is $0.09/hr playtime.
-The estimated operating cost of Milvaneth will be lower than similar services in JP/US/EU regions.

-# Time frame
+# Maintance

-Test has started.

-Will release on 10/15/2019
+This project will no longer be updated when the FFXIV (CN) game update.
+But anyone can submit PRs and Issues for the project.

+Current version of Milvaneth is ready for FFXIV (CN) 5.0x.

+As it is modified before publish, the source code is not guranteed to be bug-free.

-# TODOs
+# BETTERDOs

-Goals listed here will be implemented step by step after first release:

 - [ ] Website interface